fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 draft: false

 ---
-Some of the web’s design and development practices have led to buttons and links becoming conceptually bundled together and misunderstood.
+On the web buttons and links are fundamentally different materials.
+However some design and development practices have led to them becoming conceptually “bundled together” and misunderstood.
 Practitioners can fall into the trap of seeing the surface-level commonality that “you click the thing, then something happens” and mistakenly thinking the two elements are interchangeable.
 Some might even consider them as a single “button component” without considering the distinctions underneath.
 However this mentality causes our users problems _and_ is harmful for effective web development.
 In this post I’ll address why buttons and links are different and exist separately, and when to use each.
 ---

 ## Problematic patterns